-MOST INFORMATION ON THE INTERNET about gold and platinum records of the Sixties is crap!
+MOST OF THE INFORMATION about gold and platinum record awards of the Sixties on the Internet is crap!
 That is, most of the “information” regarding RIAA Gold and Platinum Records awarded to albums from the ’60s and early ’70s is factually incorrect.
 This applies to almost every website: the few that aren’t incorrect are often misleading, and this includes the RIAA’s own website!
 READ MORE